Mech654/VisualBotCreator/README.md

 ## Architecture

-VisualBotCrafter is built on a modular architecture designed for maximum flexibility:
+VisualBotCreator is built on a modular architecture designed for maximum flexibility:

 - **Core Architecture**: Defines the base node types, port connections, and processing logic with a plugin-based design
 - **UI Layer**: Handles the visual representation and interaction with nodes, separated from business logic